saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 **LOINC (Logical Observation Identifiers Names and Codes):**

-[LOINC](https://loinc.org) standardizes laboratory and clinical observations—essential for agents interpreting diagnostic results.[5]
+[LOINC](https://loinc.org) standardizes laboratory and clinical observations essential for agents interpreting diagnostic results.[5]
 Consider HbA1c (glycated hemoglobin): LOINC Code 4548-4 specifies Hemoglobin A1c/Hemoglobin.total in Blood on a Quantitative scale.

 Without LOINC mapping, "HbA1c" in one lab system might be stored as "GLYCOHEMOGLOBIN" in another, "A1C" in a third, and "HEMOGLOBIN A1C" in a fourth.
 The semantic layer unifies these representations so agents can consistently interpret lab results regardless of source system terminology.